stheis2/ppclox/README.md

 ## Why does this exist

-I though it would be interesting to port the C interpreter to C++ since it seemed it could benefit from C++ idioms and the C++ standard library.
+I thought it would be interesting to port the C interpreter to C++ since it seemed it could benefit from C++ idioms and the C++ standard library.

 NOTE!
 I'm *not* a C++ developer in my day job (I typically work in other languages like C# and TypeScript).
 I'm sure there are many ways this code could be improved, though I don't plan to spend further time on it at this time.
 I did this as an exercise to try to expand my knowledge.